 The City's Deputies are covered by the State of Georgia Peace Officers' Annuity and Benefit Fund.
 The City makes no contributions to this plan.
-Contributions are collected by the City as the agent for this fund through its court systems.
-This plan is administrated through the Peace Officers' Annuity and Benefit Fund of Georgia located at 1210 Greenbelt Parkway in Griffin, Georgia where separate financial statements may be obtained.
+The City collects contributions as the agent for this fund through its court systems.
+This plan is administrated through the Peace Officers' Annuity and Benefit Fund of Georgia, located at 1210 Greenbelt Parkway in Griffin, Georgia, where separate financial statements may be obtained.
 This plan is considered immaterial to the City of Thomaston's financial statements.